joe-thirtytwonineteen/graql/docs/guide/gettingstarted.md

 ## Implement Your API

 With a schema in place, it's time to implement your API!

 Aligning with GraphQL best practices, we recommend designing, building, and implementing a service tier _separate from any GraphQL concerns_.

-In other words, you should build your services and domain models without depending on GraphQL or GraQL and treat them both as a controller/endpoint layer.
+In other words: you should build your services and domain models without depending on GraphQL or GraQL and treat them both as a controller/endpoint layer.

 With services and models written, GraQL allows you to add a controller-tier component that accepts